Higher Education Opportunity Program

-A: After all necessary materials have been submitted, Application, SAT/ACT Scores, recommendations, Financial Documentation and an interview has been completed (only select students will be invited to complete an interview) you will receive your final decision.
+A: After all necessary materials have been submitted (application, SAT/ACT scores, recommendations, financial documentation and an interview, if needed - only select students will be invited to complete an interview), you will receive your final decision.

-Q: Now that I’ve been accepted HEOP, will I (or my family) have to provide any money in order to attend your College?
+Q: Now that I’ve been accepted HEOP, will I (or my family) have to provide any money in order to attend your University?

 A: Yes.
 There is a personal contribution expected of each HEOP student.
 The amount is determined by the Financial Aid Office when evaluating several factors, including the household's previous year's gross income, the number of students attending college, and other factors.
 If there is a contribution, it may typically come in the form of a federal student loan that is not expected to be paid back until a few months after the students graduate from college.
 Additionally, there may be a small out-of-pocket expense that would be based on household income.
 Nevertheless, we encourage you to contact the Financial Aid Office with questions and/or concerns.

 Q: What does a typical HEOP freshman financial aid award package look like?

 A: Eligible HEOP students whose financial aid forms have been properly filed and approved generally receive monies from the following sources:

 - Federal Direct (or other specified student) Loan

 - Federal Work Study

 Q: Will I need to be interviewed for acceptance to HEOP?

 A: Yes.
 Students are required to interview with the HEOP Staff in order to be admitted into the program.
 Only selected candidates will be invited to attend an interview with members of HEOP as one of the requirements of the selection process.
 Students who fail to attend an interview will not receive an admissions decision from the Program.